✙ 6th Station of the Cross: Veronica wipes the face of Christ

 Christ carries his cross (John 19:16-17)

-After being sentenced to death, Christ was ordered to carry his cross to the hill outside Jerusalem where he was to be crucified.
-At the time, this was standard practice for criminals.
-Christ probably only carried the heavy cross-beam, rather than the entire cross.
-The beam would then have been fixed onto an upright stake … Continue reading Christ carries his cross (John 19:16-17)
+After being sentenced to death, Jesus was ordered to carry his cross to Golgotha, the hill outside Jerusalem where he was to be crucified.